 Put into one envelope or package:

-- Pay the fee to the "Register of Copyrights."
+- The fee to the "Register of Copyrights"

-- Non-returnable copy(ies) of the material to be registered.
-(Note: To register a copyright claim in a sound recording, the deposit requirement is either one or two phonorecords.
+The deposit requirement is one or two phonorecords to register a copyright claim in a sound recording.
 The number and format required depend upon several factors.

 Library of Congress